-If you are still unsure whether DSTs are right for you, 1031 Crowdfunding can advise you further.
+There are several pros and cons of DSTs investors must consider.
+If you are unsure whether DSTs are right for you, 1031 Crowdfunding can advise you further.

-Along with DSTs, we also have opportunity zone funds, real estate investment trusts, bridge funds and other real estate investment funds.
-If you are interested in a 1031 exchange, join the crowd by registering for an investor account today.
+Along with DSTs, we also have opportunity zone funds, real estate investment trusts, bridge funds, and other real estate investment funds.
+Register for an investor account today.